Coleg-Gwent-BGLZ-Programming/Python_Basic_One/README.md

 ```
 ### 🧠 Explanation:

--Dictionaries use curly braces {} with key: value pairs.
+- Dictionaries use curly braces {} with key: value pairs.
--You access values using dictionary[key].
+- You access values using dictionary[key].
--You can update values by assigning a new one to a key.
+- You can update values by assigning a new one to a key.